Ipstenu/dreamobjects/readme.txt

 <strong>What does it do?</strong>

-DreamObjects Connection connects your WordPress site to your DreamObjects cloud storage, allowing you to upload files directly to your cloud, or automatically store backups.
+DreamObjects Connection connects your WordPress site to your DreamObjects cloud storage, allowing you to automatically store backups of your content.

-<strong>What does it backup?</strong>

-Your database and your wp-content folder.

-In a perfect world it would also backup your wp-config.php and .htaccess, but those are harder to grab since there aren't constant locations.

 <strong>Do you work for DreamHost?</strong>